 Foliar phosphorus and marketable tuber size

 This trial in Prince Edward Island shows that YaraVita SOLATREL applied during bulking increased marketable tuber size.

 In addition, foliar phosphate, applied after tuber initiation, has been shown in England trials to have a positive effect on tuber yields by increasing tuber size.
 However, foliar phosphate is not a substitute for soil applied phosphate.
 Without adequate soil phosphate early season growth is sub-optimal.

 Phosphate fertilizer use can influence starch quality.
 By increasing the tuber P content, the viscosity of the gelatinized starch is also increased and the gelatinization temperature decreased.
 As starch is commonly used as a thickening agent in food and other products, good phosphate nutrition can be of significant benefit.

 Following tuber initiation, phosphorus is an essential component for starch synthesis, transport and storage.

-Under situations of high phosphorus lockup e.g. volcanic soils or low organic matter, low P, sandy soils, it is important that fertilizer-P is placed close to the tuber.
+Under situations of high phosphorus tie-up e.g. volcanic soils or low organic matter, low P, sandy soils, it is important that fertilizer-P is placed close to the seed piece.